 - 1. Prior to engaging in research and at least once every four (4) years thereafter; - 2.
 When this policy is revised in any manner that affects the requirements of Investigators; - 3.
-When an Investigator is new to the Lundquist Institute, even if the research has already begun; and/or - 4.
-When an Investigator is not in compliance with this policy or a management plan, as determined by the Committee.
+When an Investigator is new to LA BioMed, even if the research has already begun; and/or - 4.
+When an Investigator is not in compliance with this policy or a management plan, as determined by the CEO.